avadlapatla/kubectl-aws-ssm/README.md

 ## Prerequisites

 - kubectl
-- aws cli version 2
+- AWS cli version 2
 - session manager plugin
+- ssm agent ( The SSM agent is now installed and enabled by default in the latest release of the EKS Optimized Amazon Linux AMI, if you are using Custom AMI )

 ## Installation